-larger than in the public school sector (see the coefficients on the female dummy in Table 12).
-Therefore, the higher propensity of females to choose the teaching profession is not due to wage penalisation (e.g. discrimination) outside of teaching, rather, it is due to non-pecuniary aspects of teaching like, for example, more flexible working arrangements.
+wages are unionized and follow rigid formulae.
+This gives me confidence in the goodness of the selection-correction provided by the structural model.
+A second finding is that women's wages in Chile are not penalized more in non-teaching occupations than in teaching, as would be suggested by reduced-form estimates.
+In fact, the wage penalization for females in non-teaching jobs is similar to that in the public school sector, and smaller than in the voucher school sector (see the coefficients on the female dummy in Table A8).
+Therefore, the higher propensity of females to choose the teaching profession is not due to wage penalization (e.g. discrimination) outside of teaching, rather, it is due to non-pecuniary aspects of teaching like, for example, more flexible working arrangements.
 This is confirmed by the structural non-pecuniary preference parameters, indicating that females have a larger non-pecuniary preference for teaching, as well as for choosing to not work, especially when there are children in the household.
+Finally, the non-pecuniary preference for staying at home is large and positive for women of unobserved type 3 and with children.
+For example, a woman of type 3 with tree children has a positive nonpecuniary preference for staying at home that is two orders of magnitude larger than the coefficient of log-wage.
+This has implications for policy: the wage changes considered under the 2023 policy reform will not be sufficient to lure these women into teaching, changes to the non-pecuniary aspects of teaching jobs may be necessary too.